holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(d)** a rule that changes a default rule or process in this Constitution, if that change is explicitly allowed.

 A Policy that grants or constrains authority applies in all Sub-Circles as well, recursively, unless otherwise stated.
 A Policy that changes a default rule or process in the Constitution applies only within the Circle that holds the Policy, or, if explicitly stated, within all Sub-Circles as well, recursively.
 In the latter case, a Sub-Circle may still override that Policy via one of its own, unless explicitly forbidden in the original Policy.

-#### 5.2.2 Striking Invalid Governance

-Any Partner may ask a Circle's Secretary to rule on the validity of any Governance within that Circle or any Sub-Circle thereof.
-If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Circle's records.
-After doing so, the Secretary must promptly communicate what they struck and why to all of that Circle's Circle Members.

 ### 5.3 Changing Governance